 From moist, spice-scented German gingerbread to elegant French macarons to homely-but-tasty Italian biscotti and more, it's a good year for cookies in the city.
 And Christmas isn't over yet, so get them while you can.

-Entries tagged with 'Sullivan Street Bakery'
+'Sullivan Street Bakery' on Serious Eats

 From traditional yule logs to Old World sweet breads, New York's bakeries are here for you when you can't bake for yourself.
 Here are six seasonal centerpiece desserts that not only taste great, but let you strut your pro-entertainer stuff.